PelleLille/hsl-docs/eodonce.rst

 .. function:: Defer([reason, [options]])

-  Defer the `MAIL FROM` command (sender) with a temporary (450) error.
+  Defer (421) a message.
+If `reason` is an array or contains `\\n` it will be split into a multiline response.

-  :param reason: defer message with reason
+  :param reason: reject message with reason
   :type reason: string or array
   :param array options: an options array
   :return: doesn't return, script is terminated